 In school, I hated English class.
 Literature, Reading, Writing all bore me and truth be told, I barely made it out Mrs. McNutt's English class the year I graduated high school.

 How was it that a young girl who loved to read and write, could hate reading and writing class with a passion?

 The education system—not teachers—but the system failed us.
 Its curriculum, even back in the day, taught kids about memorization and repetition, rather than teaching about understanding and meaning.
 No one reacts positive to being told what to do, but every single one us is receptive to being shown how to do it.

 (TELL) a child to like apples and he may not like them.

 (TEACH) a child to grow apples, and he will love them.

 There I was a young, impressionable girl—eager to learn—but pushed away, rather than pulled in from the things I loved most.

-We may not have the power to change the behavior, the ways and the teachings of "the system", because for the system, it's nothing more than an 8 hour, Monday thru Friday, robotic routine called school; where we're told to open books, study, memorize, and quiz.
+We may not have the power to change the behavior, the ways and the teachings of "the system"—because for the system—it's nothing more than an 8 hour, Monday thru Friday, robotic routine called school; where kids are told to open books, study, memorize, and quiz.

 But we do have the power in who our children become.
 After all it starts at home.
 EVERYTHING STARTS AT HOME!